-On April 1, 1994, a new era for the Texas Rangers began with the opening of Rangers Ballpark in Arlington.
+On April 1, 1994, a new era for the Texas Rangers began with the opening of Globe Life Park in Arlington.
 The beautiful baseball-only facility serves as the centerpiece of a 270-acre complex which solidifies Arlington, Texas as an entertainment giant in the Southwest.

-Rangers Ballpark in Arlington, completed in just 23 months, is a state-of-the-art building with the utmost in customer convenience.
-Yet, the 49,170-seat open-air ballpark was designed and built with tradition and intimacy in mind, containing features such as a granite and brick facade, exposed structural steel, an asymmetrical playing field, and a home run porch in right field.
+Globe Life Park in Arlington, completed in just 23 months, is a state-of-the-art building with the utmost in customer convenience.
+Yet, the 48,114-seat open-air ballpark was designed and built with tradition and intimacy in mind, containing features such as a granite and brick facade, exposed structural steel, an asymmetrical playing field, and a home run porch in right field.
 Texas architecture is featured throughout, from the outer facade to the Lone Stars in the concourses and on the seat aisles.

-This unique complex also includes a four-story office building within the ballpark, a youth baseball park, a 12-acre lake, and parks and recreation space on the perimeter.
+This unique complex also includes a four-story office building within the ballpark, a 12-acre lake, and parks and recreation space on the perimeter.
 Total cost of the project was approximately $191 million.

-Rangers Ballpark in Arlington is located a quarter mile southeast of the old Arlington Stadium site at the corner of Randol Mill Road and Ballpark Way (formerly Stadium Drive).
+Globe Live Park in Arlington is located a quarter mile southeast of the old Arlington Stadium site at the corner of Randol Mill Road and Ballpark Way (formerly Stadium Drive).
 Parking lots and the other complex features surround the park.
-Rangers Ballpark in Arlington and the entire complex is easily accessible from Interstate 30, which is adjacent to the north side of the site.
+Globe Life Park in Arlington and the entire complex is easily accessible from Interstate 30, which is adjacent to the north side of the site.

 The agreement between the Rangers and the City of Arlington, Texas to build a new ballpark was announced on October 24, 1990.
 Actual construction began on April 24, 1992.
 The ballpark was named on September 28, 1993.
 The first game was an exhibition contest between the Rangers and New York Mets on April 1, 1994 with the first regular season game played on April 11, 1994 between the Rangers and Milwaukee Brewers.

-Natural Grass: The infield playing surface of Rangers Ballpark in Arlington consists of a hybrid called Y2 Zoysiagrass, grown on a farm in Poteet, Texas.
-The outfield playing surface of the ballpark consists of Tifway 419 bermudagrass.
-The sod was grown on a farm in Tioga, Texas, and was laid in 4 by 100 foot strips on the field in October, 2006.
+Natural Grass: The infield playing surface of Globe Life Park in Arlington consists of certified Tifway 419.
+The turf was provided by Tri-Tex Grass in Granbury, Texas and was laid in October 2007.
 Drainage lines are laid every 15 feet over the entire field.
 The playing surface is then covered by 4-5 inches of pea gravel and 10-12 inches of sand mixture as the field is expected to have the capacity to drain 9-10 inches of water per hour.
 The field's irrigation system allows the entire outfield to be watered from one station, producing 750 gallons per minute or 50,000 gallons per hour, as compared to 18,000 gallons per hour in Arlington Stadium.
-The tarp is stored along the left field line, just past the visiting dugout.

 For water efficiency, the soil is monitored by a below-ground sensor that detects when water is needed or even which zones of the field are dry.